 - Installment contracts

-- Income tax payments
+- Deferred income tax payments

 SCRA relief and protections can also apply to the spouses and children of the qualified servicemember, as well as any individual who relied on the servicemember for at least 50 percent of their support, for 180 days prior to using the Act.
-If you’re unsure of whether SCRA applies to you, eligibility can also be determined through your base Legal Assistance Office.
+If you’re unsure whether SCRA applies to you, eligibility can also be determined through your base Legal Assistance Office.

 SCRA Credit Card and Loan Benefits